echa-ecm/report_generator_scripts/doc/idm-based-setup.md

 ![Network tab in the browser developer tools](../doc/img/network-tab.png)
 1. Click on the second "redeem" entry in the list to the left of the Network tab
 ![Redeem entries in the requests list](../doc/img/redeem-entries.png)
+1. If the second 'Redeem' option does not appear, select 'All' next to the filter

 1. Click on the Preview tab of the redeem entry
 ![Preview tab with access token](../doc/img/preview-tab.png)
 1. Copy the access content value to the  RF_TOKEN entry in the .env file